ajdapretnar/orange/docs/tutorial/rst/data.rst

 .. index::
    single: data; input

 Orange can read files in native and other data formats.
-Native format starts with feature (attribute) names, their type (continuous, discrete, string).
+Native format starts with feature (attribute) names and their type (continuous, discrete, string).
 The third line contains meta information to identify dependent features (class), irrelevant features (ignore) or meta features (meta).
 Here are the first few lines from a data set :download:`lenses.tab <code/lenses.tab>` on prescription of eye lenses [CJ1987]::

    age       prescription  astigmatic    tear_rate     lenses